Rotation and deformation of strangeon stars in the Lennard-Jones model: Slowly rotating strangeon stars

 The constant central density sequence is commonly used and can be proceeded as follows.
 (I) Choose a central density $\rho_{\rm c}$ and integrate the TOV equation with a given EoS.
 The structure of the static and spherical background is determined.
 One obtains the gravitational mass $M$, the baryonic mass $\bar{M}$, and the radius of star $R$.
 (II) Keep the central density fixed and give a rigid angular frequency $\Omega$ to the star.
 Then, one calculates the corrections to the first, the second, and the third order of $\Omega$.
 This procedure is first formulated in \citet{Hartle:1967he} to the second order of $\Omega$ and has been used in numerous literature to discuss slowly rotating relativistic stars \citep{Hartle:1968si,Chandra1974,Weber1991,Weber1992,Berti:2004ny,Urbanec:2013fs,Yagi:2013awa,Yagi:2013bca}.

 An advantage of this method is that all the configurations with different angular velocities but the same central density can be obtained by rescaling a single case with a specific angular velocity.
-We take the angular velocity $\Omega_{*}=(M/R^{3})^{1/2}$ as the reference angular frequency in our calculations, which basically represents the limit when the matters on the equator of the star are shed.
+We take the angular velocity $\Omega_{*}=(M/R^{3})^{1/2}$ as the reference angular frequency in our calculations.
+For normal NSs, this angular frequency basically represents the limit when the matters on the equator of the star are shed.
 The mass $M$ and radius $R$ are that of non-rotating configuration.
 In practice, we first calculate a physical quantity $F^{*}_{n}$ at order $n$ for a given central density and the angular frequency $\Omega_{*}$.
 Then the quantity $F_{n}$ for a smaller frequency $\Omega$, where the slow rotation approximation is satisfied, can easily be obtained by

 We present detailed differential equations and boundary conditions for $\omega$, $h_{0}$, $m_{0}$, $p_{0}$, $h_{2}$, $m_{2}$, $v_{2}$, $p_{2}$, $w_{1}$, and $w_{3}$ in the Appendix~\ref{append:A}.
 In the following sections, we will discuss the physical quantities related to the rotation at each order.
 Since the change in moment of inertia for a given baryonic mass is important in some physical processes, such as pulsar glitches and spin evolutions, we will also study the constant baryonic mass sequence in the third order of $\Omega$ and the corrections to the moment of inertia as well.